DeveloperJose/CSharp-Minecraft/README.md

-JClient
+HC-Client
 =======

-Minecraft Classic client created in C# using MonoGame.
+HexaClassic is a Minecraft Classic client created in C# using MonoGame.